OIT-ADS-Web/vault_elixir/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `vault_elixir` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `vault_elixir` to your list of dependencies in `mix.exs`:

-NOTE: Rather than using branch: below, use tag: and pick the latest tagged version to prevent potential issues with interface changes.
+NOTE: Rather than using 'branch:' below, use 'tag:' and pick the latest tagged version to prevent potential issues with interface changes.
+See 'mix help deps' for more information.

 ```elixir
 def deps do
   [